department-of-veterans-affairs/va.gov-team/user-research/user-research-plan.md

 - Recruiting: MHV email list + VSO Comms Support
 - Participants: Veterans, VSOs, VA Employees

-## Study 5
+## Study 5 - August 27,28 Minneapolis VAMC
-- Research Question: Does the new "merged" design work for users?
+- Research Questions: What do current Veterans think of preview.va.gov?
 Can they find what they need using the HP, Nav, and Hubs?
+How does preview perform on mobile?
-- Format: Usability Test on interactive prototype in dev, Mixed, Moderated
+- Format: Usability Test on interactive prototype in dev.
+Moderated
-- Recruiting: Site Visits, VSOs, possibly remote testing
+- Recruiting: Site Visit to Minneaplois VAMC
+- Participants: Current MHV Veterans

+## Study 6 - First Week of September, Remote
+- Research Questions:
+- Format: Usability Test on interactive prototype in dev.
+Moderated remote sessions
+- Recruiting: VHA Human Factors Office
+- Participants: Non-VA Veterans

+## Study 7 - Last Week of September, Remote
+- Research Questions:
+- Format: Usability Test on interactive prototype in dev.
+Moderated remote sessions
+- Recruiting: Current VA Veterans with MHV, DS Logon, and ID.me accounts
-- Participants: Veterans, Familiies, VSO, VA Employees
+- Participants: Non-VA Veterans

-## August - September Study Planning
+## August - September Study Planning Notes
 - will navigation it perform on mobile? will they be able to navigate easily? needs to be in person on mobile devices. we can use preview link. does the mega-menu still make sense when its collapsed down into an accordian. can they quickly and easily find things.

 Priorities